The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 The team wasn't the problem.

 Marketing was reporting one story.
 Finance was reporting another.
 Neither matched the CRM.
-Diagnostic isolated the measurement gap.
+We isolated the measurement gap.
 The VP hire was deferred; an operating fix closed the gap first.

 Decision avoided Miscast $220K+ hire